On Drought (Na suchu)

 Photo the biobelts and embankments in the whole context so that their entire area can be seen, then take a close-up photo of the dominant species that prevails in the photographed area.

 Photo trees planted in agroforestry fields in the context of the whole field area, then take a close-up picture of one tree.

 Specify or have the system fill in the species/genus of the plant you have recorded (this step is not necessary, you can leave the identification to us).

 For crops, indicate whether it is a monoculture or a combination of crops.

 Add your observations to the On Drought project (Na suchu) and fill in the attributes that the application will ask you to do.

 Indicate which category it is.

-Note: the type of plant is suggested by the iNaturalist program itself using artificial intelligence elements; date, time and position are filled in automatically if you have GPS position recording turned on on your phone.
+Note: the type of plant is suggested by the iNaturalist program itself using AI elements; date, time, position are filled in automatically if you have GPS position recording turned on on your phone.